rifaterdemsahin/ai-security-course/3_UI/Cards/black_box_attack.md

 - question : ⬛ black-box attack
+- hint : Think about attacking a model when you can only see inputs and outputs, not internal details
 - answer : An adversarial attack method where the attacker has no knowledge of the target model's internal structure, parameters, or training data, relying only on input-output queries